apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 This hook is invoked after the SSL handshake is done and when the IO is closing.
 The TSVConnArgs should be cleaned up here.
 A callback at this point must re-enable.

+This hook will not be invoked until all HTTP session and transaction hooks have completed.

 TS_SSL_CLIENT_HELLO_HOOK
 ------------------------